aiizhao/Spatial-Processing-Framework/README.md

 # Spatial Processing Framework

-This package analyzes the buildings and surrounding area of a given "Special Delivery Zone," focusing on university or hospital campuses.
+This package analyzes the buildings and surrounding area of a given "Special Delivery Zone," focusing on university or hospital campuses in the United States.
 It provides insights into campus infrastructure, parking accessibility, and points of interest.

 ## Getting Started